uka17/schedulator/README.md

 }
 ```
 ### daily
-Event happens one per each `n` day accordingly to [dailyFrequency](#dailyFrequency) field value.
+Event happens one per each `n` day according to [dailyFrequency](#dailyFrequency) field value.

+- `startDateTime` - string, UTC date and time in ISO format since when schedule starts to be active.
+- `endDateTime` - string, UTC date and time in ISO format till when schedule is active. `nextOccurrence` returns `null` if `endDateTime` is earlier when current date and time.
+- `eachNDay` - integer, frequency of occurrence.
+- `dailyFrequency` - object, represents occurrence of event in scope of the day (qv [dailyFrequency](#dailyFrequency)).

 ### weekly
-Event happens one per each `n` week accordingly to `dailyFrequency` field value.
+Event happens one per each `n` week according to [dailyFrequency](#dailyFrequency) field value.
 ### monthly
-Event happens one per each `n` month accordingly to `dailyFrequency` field value.
+Event happens one per each `n` month according to [dailyFrequency](#dailyFrequency) field value.
 ### dailyFrequency
 Daily, weekly and monthly schedule contains `dailyFrequency` value which presents occurrence of event in scope of the day.